Water Service Line Inventory

 - Because the service line is customer-owned, the City is not responsible for replacement costs.

-- The EPA does not require that homeowners replace their lead service line; however, potential health hazards of lead exposure will be made available as well as financial assistance options as they are made available by the EPA (check City website for future updates).
+- The EPA does not require that homeowners replace their lead service line; however, financial assistance options will be made available by the EPA (check City website for future updates).

 - Although the City of Adel samples from high-risk points throughout the City periodically, other options for water testing are available through state certified laboratories.
 Call the Safe Drinking Water Hotline at 800-426-4791 or visit www.epa.gov/safewater/labs for these sampling options.